InQuicker/slate/source/includes/_appointment_types.md

 }
 ```

 This endpoint retrieves a specific appointment type.
-This call is useful for getting certain attributes associated with a appointment type (for example, if a provider only sees patients younger than 18, or the service associated with the appointment type).
+The priority of an appointment type determines which appointment type is selected by default for new visits and provider links, with 1 being the highest priority, and 10 being the lowest.

 ### HTTP Request